hpc-carpentry/hpc-carpentry.github.io/_posts/2018/09/2018-09-09-carpentrycon-call.md

 ### Gratitude

-> “Our core value in the Carpentries is gratitude.
+> “Our core value in The Carpentries is gratitude.
 I am so grateful to everybody [...] who made it (CarpentryCon) possible. ” -- Tracy Teal (Open Science Radio, Episode 127)

 In line with Tracy’s statement, we would like to thank the organisers, participants, speakers, local hosts and event managers,